Rome is one of my favourite cities hands down.

-After many months of planning, I arrived into FCO (Leonardo da Vinci – Fiumicino Airport) on a British Airways flight at about 10:20pm.
-The airport is easy to navigate, customs was a breeze, the tricky part is trying to make it to the taxi stand.
-I did plenty of research, arriving into Rome for a single traveller you have a few options, pre arrange a transfer in a shared vehicle, take the Leonardo Express (the train) into Termini Station or get a cab.
-Cabs (white cabs, in the taxi line) do have a fixed fare of €48 to get you into the walled city of Rome.
+The Fiumicino airport is easy to navigate, customs was a breeze, the tricky part is trying to make it to the taxi stand.
+I did plenty of research, arriving into Rome for a single traveller you have a few options, pre arrange a transfer in a shared vehicle, take the Leonardo Express (the train) into Termini Station or get a taxi.
+Taxis (white cabs, in the taxi line) do have a fixed fare of €48 to get you into the walled city of Rome.
 My suggestion if you arrive at night is to take a taxi, it’s safe, gets you directly where you are going and the drivers can be very polite and willing to chat.
 As I mentioned it’s just getting to the taxi stand that can be a bit of an issue, you will have people approach you for a transfer, just ignore them and keep walking.
-Black cabs in Rome aren’t legal, they are private transfer companies they aren’t supposed to be taking extra travellers.
+Black cabs in Rome aren’t legal (you will find them just as overpriced on Uber), they are private transfer companies they aren’t supposed to be taking extra travellers.

 Getting Around Rome